tani/plog/README.md

 MIT License (see LICENSE file in this repository)

 ## Copyright
-Copyright (c) 2016 TANIGUCHI Masaya All Rights Reserved.
+Copyright (c) 2016 asciian All Rights Reserved.